How to Maintain Your Mental Health Throughout Your Later Years: Community Life Leaders Share the Benefits of Connection and Engagement

 “To have our residents come together in safe group settings and have them connect with each other, and then to see them smiling and laughing with friends, it brings meaningful life to our community,” Jessica affirms.
 For Jessica and the Community Life team at The Hearth their department is so much more than just activities, it’s about providing connection, safety, and engagement for their residents that ultimately leaves a lasting impact on their lives.

 Providing togetherness and connection: Meet Robyn, Community Life Director at The Manor!

-The Manor at York Town, an independent living community in Bucks County focuses on fulfilling and active retirements for residents.
-Robyn especially understands the positive impact that togetherness and connection can have on community members.
+The Manor at York Town, an independent living community in Bucks County, ensures fulfilling and active retirements for their residents.
+Robyn especially understands the positive impact that togetherness and connection can have on this community.